Violating the Thermodynamic Uncertainty Relation in the Three-Level Maser: A Classical Formulation of the Three-Level Maser

 \section{A Classical Formulation of the Three-Level Maser}

 To understand the quantum nature of the SSDB maser we construct a classical equivalent system for reference.
-We omit the Hamiltonian from the master equation and add the transition operators $\sigma_{ul}$ and $\sigma_{lu}$ with the coupling rate $\gamma_c$.
-The coherence vanish in this formulation and we consider the vectorized density matrix $\rho^\mathrm{cl}=(\rho_{xx},\rho_{uu},\rho_{ll})^T$ with the Liouvillian
+We omit the Hamiltonian from the master equation and add the Lindblad jump operators $\sigma_{ul}$ and $\sigma_{lu}$ with the coupling rate $\gamma_c$.
+Any coherence vanishes in this formulation and we consider the vectorized density matrix $\rho^\mathrm{cl}=(\rho_{xx},\rho_{uu},\rho_{ll})^T$ with the Liouvillian